Commentary On Opaleye Management Positions, Part I

 Lastly, the company recently received a crucial patent claiming the composition and manufacture of a unique formulation for the drug, which gives them market exclusivity in the United States until 2034.

 Of note: Baker Brothers also purchased a new stake in the company.
-This might be the highest risk of the above stock ideas, but I would expect a significant runup into data that would allow investors to take some risk off the table.
+This might be the highest risk of the above stock ideas, but I would expect a significant run-up into data that would allow investors to take some risk off the table.
 The main risk at this point is disappointing data, while regulatory risk and dilution are also concerns.

 Author's note: My goal is to identify undervalued stocks for my readers with favorable risk/reward profiles and catalysts that could propel shares higher.
 If that interests you, consider clicking the follow button at the top of the article next to my name.
 For my real-time followers, on my blog, I also post a weekly watch list to discuss names on my radar as well as a weekly market/sector overview.